Video: Softball player’s history with coach leads to tussle

 An unusual scene unfolded after Monday night’s Auburn-Florida softball game when Tigers senior Haley Fagan and Florida coach Tim Walton got in a shoving match.

 The incident occurred in the postgame handshake line after Auburn’s 1–0 win.
-Fagan walked by Walton with her arms at her sides and Fagan appeared to shove her as she went by.
+Fagan walked by Walton with her arms at her sides and Walton appeared to shove her as she went by.
 Fagan responded by pushing Walton right back.

 The two then exchanged words and Walton appeared to say “I didn’t hit you.
 No I didn’t.”
 Fagan was then restrained by her teammates.